First came smoking, now comes vaping. A much less invasive activity but, nevertheless, one which I've received etiquette questions about.

 Many vapers (or, people who are vaping), receive glares and comments from people in their vicinity.
 They may be told they cannot smoke even though, technically, they're not.

-According to the article linked above, vaping is not necessarily a smelly activity like smoking is.
-And the mild fragrance that may be emitted is not strong enough to be disturbing to others.
+Vaping is not necessarily a smelly activity like smoking is.
+The mild fragrance that may be emitted is not typically strong enough to be disturbing to others.

 While this may be true, until vaping and smoking are easily distinguishable, they are bound to be considered the same in many opinions.